sla-onemap/onemap-leaflet/README.md

 # OneMap-Leaflet JS (Alpha Ver.
 0.1.8)

 In order to make New OneMap interactive and data-driven, OneMap-Leaflet JS is born.
-We invite you to give suggestions on evolving Project OneMap-Leaflet JS.
+We invite you to give suggestions to evolve Project OneMap-Leaflet JS.

 ## Project Description